harunsasmaz/Bazaar.co/README.md

 * Bootstrap 4

-Back-end:
+### Back-end:

 * Node.js

-* ExpressJS
+* Express.js

+### Authentication and Database

 * MongoDB

-> Token-based authentication and bcrypt password encryption are used.
+* Token-based authentication and bcrypt password encryption are used.

-Supported Functionalities:
+### Supported Functionalities:

 * Sign-in/Sign-up

 * Update user profile/password

-* Add - Remove - Update your product
+* Add - remove - update your product

 * Comment and rate products in the bazaar

-* Sort - Filter products
+* Sort - filter products

 * Update or delete comments and ratings of yours